 Davis, a professor of psychiatry at the University of Illinois at Chicago,

-acknowledged that sometimes health issues may be too complex for psychiatrists
+said that sometimes health issues are too complex for psychiatrists to treat

-to treat and that they should feel comfortable referring patients to a
+and that psychiatrists should feel comfortable referring patients to other

 physicians be aware of their limitations" in these cases, he said.